abriqqi.com

 On Fridays you are always busy

-On Saturdays we dance in a disco
+On Saturdays we dance at a disco

 Months and seasons